 San Clemente resident Jeff Steinmetz explains how Edison’s Chief Nuclear Officer, Tom Palmisano,

-lied to the public about a near-miss nuclear waste accident at the beachfront San Onofre Nuclear
+deceived the public about a near-miss nuclear waste accident at the beachfront San Onofre Nuclear

 Waste Dump.
 Then Mr. Steinmetz proves it, by playing a recording of Mr. Palmisano’s deceptive